rahulp0817/PhoneBook/README.md

 # PhoneBook ☎️
-Phonebook application using C
+Phonebook application using C Programming

-can able to Read, Write, delete and Update
+can able to Read, Write, delete, and Update